 - the self-control so developed is called inhibition

 - other outspoken neurotic manifestations are general inhibitions such as inability to think, to concentrate

 - inhibitions, phobias, compulsions, and other neurotic patterns

 Learn More about inhibition

-See words that rhyme with inhibition Thesaurus: All synonyms and antonyms for "inhibition" Medical Dictionary: Definition of "inhibition" Spanish Central: Translation of "inhibition" Nglish: Translation of "inhibition" for Spanish speakers Britannica English: Translation of "inhibition" for Arabic speakers Britannica.com: Encyclopedia article about inhibition
+See words that rhyme with inhibition Thesaurus: All synonyms and antonyms for inhibition Spanish Central: Translation of inhibition Nglish: Translation of inhibition for Spanish speakers Britannica English: Translation of inhibition for Arabic speakers Britannica.com: Encyclopedia article about inhibition

 Seen and Heard